Shadester/tunerpage/README.md

 # String Setup

 A web app to help with restringing guitars and basses.
-Features a chromatic tuner, step-by-step restringing guide with illustrations, and a string slack calculator.
+Features a chromatic tuner, step-by-step restringing guide, and a string slack calculator.

 ## Features